dholth/ed25519ll/README.txt

 system.
 It uses distutils' Extension() to compile a shared library that is not a Python extension module, and then uses cffi to talk to the library.

-This wrapper currently exposes only the slow reference implmentation of Ed25519, on my 2.6GHz Athlon achieving about 380 signatures/second/core including the wrapper overhead.
+This wrapper currently exposes only the slow reference implementation of Ed25519, on my 2.6GHz Athlon achieving about 380 signatures/second/core including the wrapper overhead.